CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-HTTP-Response-Class" />Class Carbon.HTTP.Response.Class

-> Class that represents an HTTP Response
+> Class that represents an HTTP Response.

 #### <a name="Carbon-HTTP-Response-Class-Constructor" />Constructor